SeonShaji/Assignment-1-Build-your-own-binary/README.md

 111 - Flip Down and Loop
 ```

-The above commands takes the initial triangle(or the last duplicated triangle) creates a copy and flips it along the side facing the given direction.
+The above commands takes the initial triangle(or the last duplicated triangle) creates a copy and flips it along the given side.

 <img src="https://github.com/SeonShaji/Assignment-1-Build-your-own-binary/blob/main/Flip%20Once%20Example.png" width="40%">